 Quantitative Analyst (Commodities)

 ✨Brush Up on Quantitative Modelling

-Make sure you have a solid understanding of quantitative modelling, especially in pricing and risk models.
-Be prepared to discuss your previous experience and how you've applied these models in real-world scenarios.
+Make sure you have a solid understanding of quantitative modelling, especially in the context of pricing and risk models.
+Be prepared to discuss your previous experience with these models and how you've applied them in real-world scenarios.

 ✨Showcase Your Programming Skills

-Since strong C++ and Python programming skills are essential for this role, be ready to demonstrate your coding abilities.
-You might be asked to solve a problem or explain your thought process while coding.
+Since strong C++ and Python programming skills are essential for this role, be ready to demonstrate your proficiency.
+You might be asked to solve a coding problem or explain your approach to developing pricing tools.

 ✨Understand the Energy Market

-Familiarise yourself with the energy trading landscape, particularly in Power, Renewables, and Gas.
-Being able to discuss current trends and challenges in the market will show your genuine interest and knowledge.
+Familiarise yourself with the current trends and challenges in the energy trading sector, particularly in Power, Renewables, and Gas.
+This knowledge will help you engage in meaningful discussions and show your genuine interest in the field.

+Quantitative Analyst (Commodities)